nvatuan/nonAttackingQueensGame/README.md

 # Postscript
 After letting a no-brainer's terribly-written, poorly-designed brute-force running about half an hour

 Here is the result.
-First column is **N**, second column is the winner (normal text is First player, Bold text is Second player), third column is the optimal First move, last collumn is runtime.
+First column is **N**, second column is the winner of the board size **N\*N** (normal text is First player, Bold text is Second player), third column is the optimal First move, last collumn is runtime.

+It is quite interesting to see Second player starting to have a chance when it reaches *N = 10*.

 ![Data](https://github.com/nvatuan/nonAttackingQueensGame_mytake/blob/master/dat.png)

+Also there is a optimal strategy for First player to always win on board given **N is an odd number**.
+Placing in the middle first then mirror Second player's move (through the center).

+So we know First player win roughly half of the time.